Vrededorp, Gauteng: History

-By 1928 the Eastern Native Township and the Wemmer Barracks Hostel were created.
-By 1930 the total number of houses built in the Eastern and Western Townships reached 2625.
-An amendment to the Native (Urban Areas) Act, saw to it that the Local Authorities gained additional power over the housing of the black residents.
-The Johannesburg City Council acquired a portion of the farm Klipspruit (No.8, sized 1300 morgen) to build housing for blacks.
-The Native Affairs Committee went about launching a competition for the planning of a Township.
-They named the Township after Orlando Leake, their Chairman.
-The Township had to be able to accommodate 80,000 persons.
-The idea was to resolve the overcrowded conditions in areas such as Vrededorp, Fordsburg, Pageview and Sophiatown.
-By the end of 1935, 3000 houses were built in Orlando.

-By 1939 an additional 8700 houses and 6912 beds were provided to blacks living and working in Johannesburg.
-In September this year South Africa declared war on Germany.
-During the next 5 years, influx control regulations were relaxed.
-Growing work opportunities attracted many blacks from rural areas to the city.
-However, only 873 new houses and 358 extra beds were provided due to a scarcity of funds.
-As a direct result of this, informal settlements started going up all over the area.
-These areas eventually housed in the region of 60,000 people.
-In 1947 an attempt was made to close down the informal settlements.
-Baragwanath Hospital were allocated to serve the blacks and 1800 patients moved there from Johannesburg General Hospital.
-By 1955 a Resettlement Board was formed to remove blacks from Johannesburg's Western Areas.
-Shortly after over 60,000 people from the neighbouring area Sophiatown (now known as Triomf) were removed from their homes at gun-point, and resettled in the area now known as Soweto.
-These houses were then made available to predominantly low-income Afrikaner families.

-The area was never truly multiracial, as whites lived north of 11th Street, while Coloureds, Malays, and Indians lived in the area south of that street, and in adjacent Pageview.
+The area was never truly multiracial, as whites lived north of 11th Street, while Coloureds, Malays, and Indians lived in the area south of that street, and in adjacent Pageview, which together constituted Fietas.

 The Apartheid Government declared Vrededorp and Pageview as a white area in 1962.
 Subsequently, the area was cleared of non-whites by the 1970s.
 Many homes were bulldozed, and housing for white people was built on some of the land, with large parts remaining undeveloped.
 Some buildings, such as the '23rd Street Mosque', remain.

 To date no land claims were settled in the area.
 Due to the uncertainty around the land claims the suburb is in a state of gross neglect.
 The settling of land claims is complicated further by the number of claims lodged.
 The problem is that there are more claims than there are properties in the area.